 We also have an entire dedicated guide to Creative Cloud CC, which you can read here.
 Also see our round up to the best free and cheap photo editing software.
 Also see our full guide on how to get Adobe InDesign.

 To get the latest version of Photoshop, you would need Adobe Creative Cloud.
 A Creative Cloud subscription means you either pay an amount every month or a lump sum cost for a year.
 This promises ongoing access to updates at no additional cost.

 You don’t have to buy all the Adobe CC programs at once though.
-If you only need Photoshop you can subscribe to the Photography Plan, which has a few options depending on how much cloud storage you need.
+If you only need Photoshop you can subscribe to the Photography Plan, which has a few options (we've outlined these below) depending on how much cloud storage you need.

 Photography Plan (20GB storage)

-The 20GB Photography Plan includes Lightroom CC, Lightroom Classic CC, Photoshop CC and 20GB of cloud storage.
+The 20GB Photography Plan includes Lightroom CC, Lightroom Classic CC and of course Photoshop CC with 20GB of cloud storage.
 There are a couple of pricing plans available:

 Photography Plan (1TB storage)